SushantManglekar/car-price-prediction-system/README.md

   - [Docker](https://www.docker.com/) for containerizing the application.
   - [AWS ECS](https://aws.amazon.com/ecs/) and [AWS Fargate](https://aws.amazon.com/fargate/) for deployment and orchestration.
   - [GitHub Actions](https://github.com/features/actions) for CI/CD pipeline integration.

-- Special thanks to [OpenAI](https://www.openai.com/) for supporting the learning and development of this project.

 ---